Fort Robinson: History

 In August 1873, the Red Cloud Agency was moved from the North Platte River to the White River, near what is now Crawford, Nebraska, in the northwest corner of the state.
 The following March, the U. S. Government authorized the establishment of a military camp at the agency site.
 Some 13,000 Lakota had been subject to resettlement.

 The camp was named Camp Robinson in honor of Lt.
 Levi H. Robinson, who had been killed by Indians near Fort Laramie in February.
 In May, the military camp was moved 1.5 mi west of the agency to its present location; the camp was renamed Fort Robinson in January 1878.

 Fort Robinson was a base of US military forces and played a major role in the Sioux Wars from 1876 to 1890.
 The Battle of Warbonnet Creek took place nearby in July 1876.
-The war chief Crazy Horse surrendered at the fort along with his 1,100 followers on May 6, 1877, and on September 5 that year, he was killed there while resisting imprisonment.
+The great war leader Crazy Horse surrendered at the fort along with his 1,100 followers on May 6, 1877, and on September 5 that year, he was killed there while resisting imprisonment.
+Upon getting outside the guardhouse door, he was bayoneted in the back by Private William Gentles.
+The bayonet pierced through his lung and kidney leaving behind a deadly wound.
+As Crazy Horse collapsed to the ground, Dr. McGillicuddy, order his body to be placed in the nearby Adjutant's Office.
+Near midnight on September 5th, 1877, Crazy Horse died of his wounds in the Camp Robinson Adjutant's Office.
 A historic plaque marks the site of his death.

-In January 1879, Chief Morning Star (also known as Dull Knife) led the Northern Cheyenne in an outbreak from the Agency.
-Because the Cheyenne had refused to return to Indian Territory, where they believed conditions were too adverse for them to survive, the army had been holding and starving them of food, water and heat during the severe winter.
-This campaign of torture and neglect was a tactic to try to force them into submission.
-U.S. soldiers hunted down the escapees, killing men, women, and children in the Fort Robinson massacre.
+On January 9th,1879, Chief Morning Star (also known as Dull Knife) led the Northern Cheyenne in a breakout from one of the Fort Robinson soldiers' barracks they were being held in.
+The Northern Cheyenne that were following Dull Knife surrendered to US forces on the banks of Chadron Creek and were then brought into what was then Camp Robinson in mid-October of 1878.
+Because the Cheyenne had refused to return to Indian Territory, on January 3rd, the military operating at Fort Robinson decided that they were going to withhold food, water and firewood to try to force the Cheyenne into a quicker submission.
+After arrests of Chiefs Wild Hog and Old Crow and the morning of January 9th, the young men took control and decided that night would be the best time to escape.
+At 10:00 pm, gunshots rang out from the barrack the Cheyenne were being held in.
+As the shots erupted the Cheyenne fled out of the barrack heading to Soldier Creek to the south of the fort grounds.
+Alerted by the gunshots, soldiers from the other barracks began pursuing the escaping Cheyenne.
+U.S. soldiers began hunting down the escapees, killing men, women, and children in the Fort Robinson massacre.
 The U.S. Supreme Court described it as a "shocking story", "one of the most melancholy of Indian tragedies".
 The event marked the end of the Sioux and Cheyenne wars in Nebraska.